-You must provide the following: A Subdivision Application Form, completed in full accompanied by Subdivison Fees and a Site Plan, drawn preferably to scale, which shows:
+You must provide the following: A Subdivision Application Form (and additional forms if applicable), completed in full accompanied by Subdivision Fees and a Site Plan, drawn preferably to scale, which shows:

 - the location, dimensions and boundaries of the land to be subdivided [NOTE: Ensure that the sketch clearly shows where the proposed new parcel is in relation to the existing title(s)]

 - the location, setbacks and dimensions of buildings on the land that is the subject of the application and specifies any buildings that are to be demolished or moved